 Smart Accessories

 Have your loved one wear some sort of dementia identification at all times.
-ID jewelry (bracelets or necklaces) are best, because something like a card is easily lost.
+ID jewelry like bracelets or necklaces is best because something like a card is easily lost.
 On the ID, include your loved one’s name, address, your phone number, and important medical information.
 You could also sew identification into clothing.
-(For more high-tech solutions, like GPS monitoring watches, see below.)
+For more high-tech solutions, like GPS monitoring watches, see below.

 Don’t Wait